A guest post from Jed, currently enjoying Florida I think!

 In his article “A need to rethink FRES” our friend Monty provided a number of alternative designs for a lightweight tracked armoured vehicle to supplement the ‘heavy’ FRES SV in the shape of the GC ASCOD II Scout.

 The idea was that these designs were options for a CVR(T) Mk II – that is a highly mobile armoured recce vehicle.

 In TD’s original article and in the comments to Monty’s article we discussed the difference between vehicles that can “fight for information” and those that can “sneak around”.

-Smaller, low profile and quieter are the kind of attributes for a sneaky vehicle, but with protection and offensive armaments sized for what is basically as self protection requirement.
+Smaller, low profile and quieter are the kinds of attributes for a sneaky vehicle, but with protection and offensive armaments sized for what is basically a self-protection requirement.

-Other commentor’s seem some what hung up on the operational utility of having a vehicle that can be slung under a Chinook for air-mobile ops.
+Other commenters seem somewhat hung up on the operational utility of having a vehicle that can be slung under a Chinook for air-mobile ops.
 I had suggested that both the planned (?)
-WMIK version of the new Foxhound, and perhaps a dedicated recce variant my fill these needs, however there were many answers that tracks might be better than wheels, in order to traverse really adverse terrain, and thus use it to our advantage.
+WMIK version of the new Foxhound, and perhaps a dedicated recce variant my fill these needs, however, there were many answers that tracks might be better than wheels, in order to traverse really adverse terrain, and thus use it to our advantage.